For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Check your blanket's specific care instructions and follow these closely.

 When washing an electric blanket, you'll need to remove the control cord.
-They usually need to go in delicate cycles.

 And once the blanket's dry, don't iron it.
 This can damage the wiring.